 As hard as these decisions are to make (for both large and small systems), there is ample evidence that rate increases are needed to keep pace with rising costs and to tackle the backlog of projects so many utilities have.
 The rate increases in Santa Claus, while significant, have not resulted in exorbitant charges.
 While ideally each utility should set their rates based on their own costs and needs, there is no denying that having accurate information about utility peers are doing can help small town leaders make hard decisions.
 We don’t know for sure what role our dashboard had in the evolution of rates in Santa Claus, but we would like to think that it played a small part in the town taking steps to become more financially secure.

 With that idea in mind, water and wastewater utilities in Georgia should expect a present in the next couple of weeks as we release the online results and dashboard for 2014.
 Those of you in other states are in luck too – we currently offer Water and Wastewater Rates Dashboards for 9 states and plan to create several more in the coming year.

-This post was written by Stacey Isaac Berahzer, Senior Project Director at the Environmental Finance Center at UNC Chapel Hill.
 The post originally appeared on the Environmental Finance Blog at www.efc.web.unc.edu.